rancher/dashboard/docs/developer/getting-started/create-edit-forms.md

 This section describes the workflow for creating forms to create or edit resources in Rancher.
 We recommend using the CruResource component for create/edit forms because it is designed to handle resource that can also be managed through YAML config files, with process automated through GitOps.

 You will need to create a file for the create/edit form.
 For normal Kubernetes resources, this file should be located in the `@/components/edit` directory.
-For projects maintained in non-Rancher repositories, all files related to that project should be kept in a product-specific folder in `/products`.

 The file will need these imports:
 ```
 import CreateEditView from '@/mixins/create-edit-view/impl';
 // An example types file
-import { EPINIO_TYPES } from '@/products/epinio/types';
+import { POD } from '@/config/types';
 import { exceptionToErrorsArray } from '@/utils/error';
 import CruResource from '@/components/CruResource.vue';

 ```

 The edit component takes a `value` as a prop.
-This value is created for all /edit components by calling the store to get a new instance of a resource using the resource’s class model.
+For all `/edit` components, the store creates a new instance of the model to use as the `value`.
 This allows the component to access any prop or method on the resource model by taking it from the newly instantiated value.
 The value is then passed into CruResource using the`resource` prop.

 The CruResource component takes a few important props, such as `save` and `done`, that you don’t have to pass in manually because they are automatically made available from the `CreateEditView` mixin: